StackVista/stackstate-docs/use/perspectives/filters.md

 # Basic and Advanced filters

+The Filter pane on the left side of the screen allows you to filter a sub-set of topology components to show in a perspective.
+You can browse topology with basic filters or build advanced topology filters with the StackState in-built query language STQL.
+The events and traces displayed in their

 ???
 * filter pane has filters for topology, events and traces.
 How do these work with each perspective?
 ALSO how do you do non-topology advanced filtering?
 * Will filtering limits be applied to topology filters run in each perspective? (or just topology perspective output)